-There are seven dimensions of the quality control in ISQC 1 (refer to figure 1).
+There are seven dimensions of the quality control in ISQC 1 (refer to Figure 1).
 Details of the definition for each dimension are shown in Appendix 1.

-Figure 1: Dimensions of ISQC1 audit quality control dimensions
+Figure 1: Dimensions of ISQC1 Audit Quality Control Dimensions

-The structure of the checklist consists of two parts (refer figure 2).
+The structure of the checklist consists of two parts (refer to Figure 2).
 The first part presents questions on the policy and procedures and the second part presents questions regarding the practices.